end2endzone/win32Arduino/INSTALL.md

 3) Compile source code according to instructions specified in [Building](#building) section.

-Note: this task can be automated using the `ant disable_unittest` command.
+Note: Disabling win32Arduino's unit tests can be automated using the `ant disable_unittest` command.
 See [Continuous Integration](#continuous-integration) for details.